natyrix/Telecommunication-Industry-User-Analytics/README.md

 - the folder where models' pickle files are stored

 ### notebooks:
+- `Data Cleaning, Transforming and Extraction.ipynb`: a jupyter notebook that handles data cleaning tranformation and extraction
 - `User Overview analysis.ipynb`: a jupyter notebook that analyzes general users' behaviours
 - `User Engagement analysis.ipynb`: a jupyter notebook that analyzes the engagement of users
 - `User Experience analysis.ipynb`: a jupyter notebook that analyzes users' network experience